 d) Area chart

-To find out more, and expand your data visualization techniques knowledge base, you can explore our selected data visualization types and a simple guide on how and when to use them.
+To find out more and expand your data visualization techniques knowledge base, you can explore our selected types of graphs and charts simple guide on how and when to use them.

 The most straightforward of our selected data visualization techniques - selecting the right color scheme for your presentational assets will help enhance your efforts significantly.